garwin00/LectureNotes/ixd102-wk3-lecturenotes.md

 Blackletter around 1100ad - angular and straight meaning easily laid out.

-Illuminated aspects, one bible taking a year to produce, the church being the keepers of knowledge.
+Illuminated aspects / gold leaf, one bible taking a year to produce, the church being the keepers of knowledge.

 ## Type is the clothing for words.